 - Acting as natural barriers, protecting soils and crops from strong winds and heavy rainfall and providing shade and shelter for livestock.

-This briefing addresses how more trees, woodlands and forests will support aims to help combat climate change, and protect and restore nature and recommends a doubling of woodland cover across the UK by 2050.
+This briefing addresses how more trees, woodlands and forests will support aims to help combat climate change, as well as protect and restore nature, and recommends a doubling of woodland cover across the UK by 2050.